ra1028/VueFlux/README.md

 ## Advanced Usage

 ### Executor
-Executor determines the execution behavior of function such as execute on main-thread, on a global queue and so on.
+Executor determines the execution context of function such as execute on main-thread, on a global queue and so on.
-It has some behavior by default.
+Some contexts are built in default.

 - immediate
   Executes function immediately and synchronously.